garyokeeffe/NSA/README.md

    - Select "AWS service" for the type of trusted entity and "Lambda" for the service that will use this role, then click "Next: Permissions".
 3. **Attach the necessary policies**:
    - In the "Attach permissions policies" page, search for and select the `AWSLambdaExecute` policy.
 This managed policy provides the permissions necessary for a Lambda function to execute (including sending logs to CloudWatch Logs).
-   - If your Lambda function needs to access other AWS resources (like an S3 bucket), you should also attach policies that grant permissions to those resources.
+   - If your Lambda function needs to access other AWS resources (like an S3 bucket), you should also attach policies that grant permissions to those resources (however this is not included in the scope of this repo yet and so should not be necessary).
    - Click "Next: Tags".
 4. **(Optional) Add tags**:
-   - You can add tags to your role (key-value pairs) for easier management, then click "Next: Review".
+   - Best practice recommends you add tags to any AWS resource you have configured.
+You can add tags to your role (key-value pairs) for easier management, then click "Next: Review".
 5. **Review and create the role**:
-   - Give your role a name and (optional) description, review the permissions and tags, and then click "Create role".
+   - Give your role a name and (optional but recommended) description, review the permissions and tags, and then click "Create role".

 Your IAM role for the Lambda function is now set up and ready to be used.
 You can find the ARN of the role in the role's summary page, and it's what you should use for `IAM_ROLE_ARN` when deploying the CloudFormation stack.